required packages

 # HDDSCond = "HDDSCond"

-By incorporating ridge charts into your analysis, you can easily identify patterns and variations in FCS and rCSI across different clusters or field monitors.
+By incorporating ridge charts into your analysis, you can easily identify patterns and variations in FCS and rCSI across different clusters or operators.

 (plot_ridge_distribution(raw_data, numeric_cols = c("FCSStap", "FCSPulse", "FCSPr", "FCSVeg", "FCSFruit", "FCSDairy", "FCSFat", "FCSSugar"),